henribaeyens/prestashop8-docker_setup/README.md

 ## srvc_php
 Loads up an php-fpm image with version 8.1 of PHP and version 8.0.4 of Prestashop
 ## srvc_nginx
-Loads up an nginx image to serve the api
+Loads up an nginx image to serve the shop
-The api's base url is https://prestashop.docker.localhost
+The shop's base url is https://prestashop.docker.localhost
 ## srvc_mariadb
 Loads up mariadb
 ## srvc_pma